hansec/ide-fortran/README.md

 ## Early access

 [IDE functionality in Atom](https://ide.atom.io/) is currently new and this package and its [language server](https://github.com/hansec/fortran-language-server) are in early release states.
+Be sure to periodically update the language server to stay up to date with new features and fixes.

 ## Requirements
 This package requires the following packages to be installed: